ldesousa/r.mblend/README.md

 Licence
 -------

-This set of scripts is released under the European Union Public Licence v 1.1.
+This programme is released under the European Union Public Licence v 1.1.
 Please consult the LICENCE file for details.